 Extending WAS Advanced Pricing

 The WAS Advanced Pricing plugin is made to be extended.
-If you didn’t find the feature you’re looking for in here you can create a custom peace of code that will add the required functionality.
+If you didn’t find the feature you’re looking for in here you can create a custom piece of code that will add the required functionality.
 This way you don’t need to touch the plugin files themselves.

 If don’t have the programming skills required, can always hire a (WordPress / WooCommerce/ developer to extend the plugin, or see if I (Jeroen Sormani) am available for the job.